Pre-Departure Requirements - January Term

 Travel Itinerary - Please submit your travel itinerary on your MyIAU portal.

 IAU Post Acceptance Waivers - Complete and submit on your MyIAU portal.

 Smart Traveler Enrollment Program - IAU recommends that all students register with the U.S. State Department's Smart Traveler Enrollment Program (STEP).
 By enrolling in this system, the U.S. Embassy can keep students updated with important safety and security announcements.
 It will also help family and friends get in touch during an emergency.
 For more information and to register, please visit the STEP website.

-U.S. citizens do not currently require visas for any of the countries included in the traveling seminars.
+For programs less than 90 days, U.S. citizens do not currently require visas for any of the countries included in the traveling seminars.
 All passports need to be valid for at least six months after the date of departure.

 All students are held to IAU's Financial Policies when canceling enrollment in an IAU program.
-Official cancellation of enrollment will be complete when the J-term Cancellation Form is received by IAU and confirmation of receipt is sent to the student via email from IAU.